skybrud/Skybrud.Umbraco.Redirects.Import/v4/export/README.md

 ### Separator

 CSV stands for comma separator values, meaning a comma (`,`) is used for separating each column.
-Despite the name, a *semi colons* (`;`) do however seem to be more widely used.
+Despite the name, semi colons (`;`) do however seem to be more widely used.
 The default separator in Excel may depend both on the version, and the culture of the operating system.

 ### Columns